-Interim Operational Notification or ION A notification from The Company to a Generator or DC Converter Station owner or HVDC System Operator or Network Operator or Non Embedded Customer acknowledging that the User has demonstrated compliance, except for the Unresolved Issues ; (a) with the Grid Code, and (b) where applicable, with Appendices F1 to F5 of the Bilateral Agreement , in each case in respect of the Plant and Apparatus (including OTSUA) specified in such notification and provided that in the case of the OTSDUW Arrangements such notification shall be provided to a Generator in two parts dealing with the OTSUA and Generator's Plant and Apparatus (called respectively "Interim Operational Notification Part A" or "ION A" and "Interim Operational Notification Part B" or "ION B") as provided for in the CP.
-Intermittent Power Source The primary source of power for a Generating Unit or Power Generating Module that can not be considered as controllable, e.g. wind, wave or solar.
+Interim Operational Notification or ION A notification from The Company to a Generator or DC Converter Station owner or HVDC System Operator or Network Operator or Non Embedded Customer acknowledging that the User has demonstrated compliance, except for the Unresolved Issues; (a) with the Grid Code, and (b) where applicable, with Appendices F1 to F5 of the Bilateral Agreement , in each case in respect of the Plant and Apparatus (including OTSUA) specified in such notification and provided that in the case of the OTSDUW Arrangements such notification shall be provided to a Generator in two parts dealing with the OTSUA and Generator's Plant and Apparatus (called respectively "Interim Operational Notification Part A" or "ION A" and "Interim Operational Notification Part B" or "ION B") as provided for in the CP.
+Intermittent Power Source The primary source of power for a Generating Unit or Power Generating Module that cannot be considered as controllable, e.g. wind, wave or solar.
+For the avoidance of doubt, the output from an Electricity Storage Module would not be considered to be an Intermittent Power Source .
 Intertripping (a) The tripping of circuit-breaker(s) by commands initiated from Protection at a remote location independent of the state of the local Protection ; or (b) Operational Intertripping.
 Intertrip Apparatus Apparatus which performs Intertripping.
-IP Turbine Power Fraction Ratio of steady state mechanical power delivered by the IP turbine to the total steady state mechanical power delivered by the total steam turbine at Registered Capacity or Maximum Capacity.
-Isolating Device A device for achieving Isolation.
+IP Turbine Power Fraction Ratio of steady state mechanical power delivered by the IP turbine to the total steady state mechanical power delivered by the total steam turbine at Registered Capacity or Maximum Capacity .
+Isolating Device A device for achieving Isolation .